souchtal/fti/docs/source/tutorial.rst

 Executables, tutorial source code, and fti library files
 ---------------------------------------------------
 The library is installed at the $FTI_INSTALL_DIR the source code of the FTI library is in ${FTI_ROOT}/src and the source code of the tutorial is under ${FTI_ROOT}/tutorial, the executables of the tutorial are under ${FTI_ROOT}/build/tutorial/.
-For conveniency on the rest of the tutorial set also the following variables:
+For conveniency on the rest of the tutorial set also the following variables

 .. code-block:: bash